 James spent a decade as a community organiser before completing a degree in agriculture.
 His thesis investigated how Research and Development Corporations address the adoption of regenerative agriculture.
 Now living in Braidwood, NSW, James has a particular interest in the repair of degraded landscapes.
 He loves working with people, composting and soil science.

-Chris is passionate about small-scale, regenerative agriculture and has grown food for communities from the Mid North Coast to the Far South Coast and the Mornington Peninsula.
-During this time, he nurtured a strong connection with resilient, localised food systems and supportive communities.
+Chris is passionate about localised food systems that are based on ecological principles.
+He has grown food for communities from the Mid North Coast to the Far South Coast and the Mornington Peninsula.
+During this time, he nurtured a strong connection to resilient, small-scale food systems and connected communities.
 He advocates for the importance of soil health as a key element to environmental and social wellbeing.
 Chris applies his creative and visual skillsets to tell the stories of farmers who are on their journey of restoring the health of soil and land.
-He holds a three year Diploma in Graphic Design, over a decade's worth of experience in visual content creation, and an enthusiasm for advancing healthier ecosystems.
+He holds a three year Diploma in Graphic Design, over a decade's worth of experience in visual content creation, and an enthusiasm for advocating for healthier ecosystems.

 Dr Kate Johnston